Who we are, who we were,

 - They feuded.
 The Hatfields and McCoys didn't start the tradition

 in Kentucky.
-They were just doing what many other Border Scots families had
+They were just doing what many other Border Scots and Border English families

 ill-humored and gloomy.